22 June 2022

 Also, something that is going to help me a lot personally, is to be able to consider the social component and integrate it into the risk assessment process.
 Many times, this aspect is omitted in research and risk analysis work.
 In fact, this year I started working on the social analysis part for a specific watershed and I already have my methodology thanks to the Flood Green Guide!

 One of the most valuable things about the guide is that we can adapt it to projects we are working on.
-In fact, in one of our projects we recommend the green guide as a tool that can be very useful for managing not only floods, but risk in general.
+In fact, in one of our projects we recommend the Flood Green Guide as a tool that can be very useful for managing not only floods, but risk in general.
 We are also participating in a dialogue table in the coastal area where we want to strongly promote this methodology.